ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 | Customized vSAN disks | The number of vSAN disks in the cluster, including the disk type and capacity. |
 | vSAN cache disks | The type and number of vSAN cache disks. |
 | Networking |The network interface card (NIC) enablement settings of either Public and Private Network or Private Network Only. |
 {: caption="Table 1.
-Additional ESXi server details" caption-side="top"}
+Additional ESXi server details" caption-side="bottom"}
 {: class="simple-tab-table"}
 {: #table2}
 {: tab-title="Additional ESXi server details"}